ilanman/Rpres_ML/index.md

 # Holdout method
 <space>

-- We cheated (kind of) in the kNN example
+- In the kNN `Exercise`, we cheated...kind of

 ----